m4sterbunny/rtd-gcp-cloud/source/pages/VMs.rst

 Where you need a short-lived VM to crunch a specific workload, for example, cyclic reporting you may set up a VM that will persist for up to 24 hours.
 A preemptible VM may be interupted with only 30s warning, which is why they are cheaper and not suitable for service-delivery.

-You can even split workloads across "permanent VMs" and premtiple VMs.
+You can even split workloads across "permanent VMs" and preemtible VMs.

 Keen to make something useful?